 Chateau de Bonaguil, Lot-et-Garonne: visitors guide

-Château de Bonaguil is one of the best looking, best located, castles in France.
-It is found near Fumel, in northern Lot-et-Garonne, where it has been classified as a historic monument since 1862.
+Château de Bonaguil is one of the most attractive castles in France.
+It is situated near Fumel, in northern Lot-et-Garonne, where it has been classified as a historic monument since 1862.

 History of Chateau de Bonaguil

 After Bérenger died his family squandered his money and the castle fell into a state of disrepair, changing hands during the Wars of Religion when the two grandsons of Berenger fought on different sides in the war.
-Over the following centuries the castle had several periods of abandon and also periods when it was repaired and improved, with living accommodation being added in the 18th century.
+Over the following centuries the castle had several periods of abandon and also periods when it was repaired and improved.

-Another period of abandon and damage followed the French revolution, until the second half of the 19th century when the local council took ownership of Chateau de Bonaguil.
-Between then and now the castle has undergone various periods of renovation and is now one of the most visited castles in the region.
+In the second half of the 19th century the local council took ownership of Chateau de Bonaguil, and between then and now the castle has undergone various periods of renovation and is now one of the most visited castles in the region.

-Chateau Bonaguil is an impressive feat of military engineering and a very lovely chateau to visit.
-Despite the changing fortunes of the castle across the centuries and having been considerably damaged during the revolution, the castle is a very impressive site to all that visit and highly recommended.
+As well as being an impressive feat of military engineering, the Chateau Bonaguil is also a lovely chateau to visit.
+Despite the changing fortunes of the castle across the centuries and the considerable damaged caused following the revolution, the castle is a very impressive site to visit.

 Map of Chateau de Bonaguil and places nearby